cockroachlabs/workshop_labs/troubleshooting/README.md

 Time: 65ms total (execution 65ms / network 0ms)
 ```

 65ms!
-Let's do the same exercise as before and find out where this is located.
+Let's do the same exercise as before and find out where this range is located.

 ```sql
 SHOW RANGE FROM TABLE coupons FOR ROW(400033, '10ug031bch0f');